I'm a mother, environmental scientist & former Covid contact tracer who does research on a variety of health-related topics. Copyright 2021

 Many studies recommend consuming a large quantity of tea daily to see health benefits.
 However, the quality of the tea may be the most important factor to consider since higher quality, loose leaf tea corresponds to minimizing toxins such as fluoride.
-Green, black, white and oolong teas naturally have differing levels of fluoride in the leaves.
+Green, black, white and oolong teas naturally have different levels of fluoride in their leaves.

 Fluoride in Tea